10 Service Design Innovation Trends for 2018

 Huge growth in adoption outside of the trendy fringe(s)

-For UX that means tackling the full range of platforms and devices to not just deliver omni-channel experience for the few but reach for the masses.
+For digital design, that means tackling the full range of platforms and devices to not just deliver omni-channel experience for the few but reach for the masses.
 Localisation will re-emerge as a delivery capability, this time done locally rather than centrally.
-Expect to see more middling UX too as mass adoption becomes more important than design awards.
+Expect to see more middling SD too as mass adoption becomes more important than design awards.
 Lastly, Android will go big and go wide globally.

 8 — DESIGN AUTOMATION